 Do you know when you run the Linux / Unix command it could be Internal or External ?
+In this article, we will learn about Linux Internal and External command.
 For identifying and understand on command type, here we have article for you.

 Linux/Unix has so many commands.
 If you know these commands, your Linux work will be much more easier and faster.